SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ## Limitations

-- The cost function must be clearly defined as a squared distance function of the states/observations
+- The cost function must be clearly defined as a squared distance function of the states and actions from a reference point.
 - The number of time step of the mpc will greatly impact computation times.
 In case that a environment need the model to plan too much ahead, the computations time might become too much to solve it in real time.
 This can also be a problem when the dimensionality of the action space is too high.
 To have lower computation time, you can reduce the horizon, but it will decrease the performances.
-- The dimension of the input and output of the gaussian process must stay low (below 20 approximately).
+- The dimension of the input and output of the gaussian process must stay low (below 20 approximately), which limits application to cases with low dimensionality of the states and actions.
 - If too much points are stored in the memory of the gaussian process, the computation times might become too high per iteration.
-- The current implementation will not work for gym environments with discrete states
+- The current implementation will not work for gym environments with discrete states.
+- At the moment the current implementation do not allow controls where real time constrainsts are needed, no guarentee are given for the time per iteration.

 ## Installation
 ### Dependencies